Ree2Jinx/Ree2Jinx/README.md

 ## Disclaimer

 This is an educational project for learning about hardware emulation concepts.
-The console it emulates is imaginary (i.e. not public) and does not actually exist.
-No real console firmware or ROMs will work with this emulator (sadly), nor should you attempt to use any copyrighted materials you don't own with it.
-This is all built on rumored specs - so expect inaccuracies and bugs, even with homebrew.
+The console it emulates is imaginary and does not actually exist.
+No real console firmware or ROMs will work with this emulator, nor should you attempt to use any copyrighted materials with it.